Here are common questions. Feel free to ask more.

 We also give you the option of paying in dollars with a premium of 5.5%.
 That is the actual cost of selling dollars and buying shekels at the steamship transaction rate.
 Whatever you decide, avoid delays and extra costs such as storage and container rental, by making sure you are paid up before the time comes for clearing your shipment.

-Suggested tips at origin: $5-8/person/hour Not required and movers cannot request tips.
+Suggested--not obligatory (!) tips, after you have walked through and make sure the right things were taken/left, and all other work is completed to your satisfaction.: $5-8/person/hour Not required and movers cannot request tips.
 See Preparation at Origin for an other tipping system.

 Before pickup.
 Tell Kef 2 weeks before of dates and times you want pick-ups, if you want storage, multiple origins/destinations or deliveries to our warehouse, or any taxable goods.